Raja Nanna Raja

 Raja Nanna Raja is a 1976 Kannada-language romantic thriller film, written by Salim–Javed, and the screenplay was created by Chi.
 Udaya Shankar.
 The film was directed by A. V. Sheshagiri Rao, and produced by A. L. Abbaiah Naidu.
-The film starred Rajkumar, Aarathi and Chandrashekhar.
+The film starred Rajkumar, Aarathi and Cudavalli Chandrashekar.
 The songs composed by G. K. Venkatesh were received extremely well and considered as evergreen hits.